Skip to main content Skip to footer

 Very susceptible to background noise, varying accuracy from app to app

-Which Tuner is Right for Me?
+Which Type of Tuner is Best for Me?

 So, taking all of this under consideration, which tuner is the right one for you?
 First consider where and how you're most likely to be using a tuner.
 Then, use the table above as a guide to your needs.
 If, for instance, your primary usage is likely to be in live performance or rehearsal situations where there's a lot of background noise, the microphone-based and mobile app-based tuners are probably not your best bet.
 If you're in the studio or live, and want to do quick, silent touchups to your tuning, that would point toward either a pedal or a clip-on headstock tuner.
 The pedal tuner tends to be a little more accurate, and, since they generally mute the instrument when you step on the button, it's one less thing you have to remember to go silent.
 If you're a tech, or bring a lot of instruments to a gig, either the pedal or rackmount tuners would be the right way to go.
 But, it's all down to you and what your priorities are.
 In this article, we're focusing on pedal tuners because we've found them to be the most versatile solution for most players.